divar-ir/NetShears/README.md

 - [ ] Intercept HTTP/HTTPS response body
 - [ ] View traffic logs
 - [ ] Block HTTP requets

+## How it works

+NetShears working by swizzling the URLProtocol.

 ## How to use